gorilla-devs/GDLauncher-Carbon/apps/desktop/e2e-tests/README.md

-The arithmetic that matters for a PR: because the three OS jobs run in parallel rather than in series, the wall-clock this suite adds to a PR's critical path is **one** OS's ~3.1–3.3 minutes, not three times it.
-The 3× only shows up as total CI compute — three runners each spending ~3.1–3.3 minutes on the test step, on top of their own build and lint steps — roughly 9.4–10 minutes of test-step compute across the three jobs combined.
+The arithmetic that matters for a PR: because the three OS jobs run in parallel rather than in series, the wall-clock this suite adds to a PR's critical path is **one** OS's ~5.0 minutes, not three times it.
+The 3× only shows up as total CI compute — three runners each spending ~5.0 minutes on the test step, on top of their own build and lint steps — roughly 15 minutes of test-step compute across the three jobs combined.

-**At ~3.1–3.3 minutes against an 80-minute per-job timeout, the suite comfortably fits a per-PR run today**, the mod suites' added ~40–50s included.
+**At ~5.0 minutes against an 80-minute per-job timeout, the suite comfortably fits a per-PR run today**, this wave's added ~78s (persistence + recovery) and the mod suites' earlier ~40–50s both included.
 That is a statement about the current measured duration, not a recommendation — whether to split PR vs. nightly runs as the matrix grows is a call for a human, not this document.

 ### Third-party flakiness is observed, not theoretical